Ecclesiastical history of the Catholic Church: Church historians during the First Period

 The ancient Syrian writings of ecclesiastico-historical interest are chiefly Acts of martyrs and hymns to the saints (Acta martyrum et sanctorum, ed.
 Bedjan, Paris, 1890-).
 The Chronicle of Edessa, based on ancient sources, was written in the 6th century (ed.
 Assemani, Bibliotheca orientalis, I, 394).
 In the same century the Monophysite bishop, John of Ephesus, wrote a history of the Church, but only its third part (571 to 586) is preserved (ed.
 William Cureton, Oxford, 1853; tr., Oxford, 1860).
 Lengthy extracts from the second part are found in the annals of Dionysius of Telmera.
 His work covers the years 583-843 (fragments in Assemani, Bibliotheca orientalis, II, 72 sqq.).
-Among the Armenians we meet with versions of Greek and Syriac works.
 The most important native Armenian chronicle of an ecclesiastico-historical character is ascribed to Moses of Chorene, a historical personage of the 5th century.
 The author of the "History of Greater Armenia" calls himself Moses of Chorene, and claims to have lived in the 5th century and to have been a disciple of the famous St. Mesrop (q. v.).
 The self-testimony of the compiler must be rejected, since the work makes use of sources of the 6th and 7th centuries, and there is no trace of it to be found in Armenian literature before the 9th century.
 Probably, therefore, it originated about the 8th century.
 In the known manuscripts the work contains three parts: the Genealogy of Greater Armenia extends to the dynasty of the Arsacides, the Middle Period of our Ancestry to the death of St. Gregory the Illuminator, and the End of the History of our Country to the downfall of the Armenian Arsacides (ed.
 Amsterdam, 1695; Venice, 1881; French translation in Langlois, Collection des historiens anciens et modernes de l'Arménie, 2 vols., Paris, 1867–9).
 In the Middle Ages there was still extant a fourth part.
 The work seems to be on the whole reliable.
 The ancient history, down to the 2nd or 3rd century after Christ, is based on popular legends.
 Another Armenian historian is Eliseus Vartaped (q. v.).